robis199/weather-app/README.md

 **Setup and Usage**

-Database url needs to be placed in .env file in case you are using Dbal, otherwise choose an appropriate driver API keys for retrieving data are available at ipstack.com and openweathermap.org Store your keys as ENV variables in the .env file
+Database url needs to be placed in .env file in case you are using Dbal, otherwise choose an appropriate driver.

+API keys for retrieving data are available at ipstack.com and openweathermap.org.

+Store your keys as ENV variables in the .env file.

+Also, configure a real IP address in the same place since the local server has a default address which won't return anything.

-access the application in your browser at the given URL (https://localhost:8000 by default).
+- access the application in your browser at the given URL (https://localhost:8000 by default).